Sikhism in Pakistan: Partition of India (1947)

-The majority of the Sikhs and Hindus of West Punjab and Sindh provinces of Pakistan migrated to India after the independence of Pakistan in 1947, resulting in a fraction of the Sikh communities that formerly existed previously.
-These Sikh and Hindu refugee communities have had a major influence in the culture and economics of the Indian capital city of Delhi.
+Sikh organizations, including the Chief Khalsa Dewan and Shiromani Akali Dal led by Master Tara Singh, reacted negatively to the Lahore Resolution and the Pakistan movement, viewing it as welcoming possible persecution; the Sikhs largely thus strongly opposed the partition of India.
+The majority of the Sikhs and Hindus of West Punjab and Sindh provinces of Pakistan migrated to India after the independence of Pakistan in 1947, with a small community of the Sikhs remaining.
+These Sikh and Hindu refugee communities have had a major influence in the culture and economics of Delhi.
 Today, segments of the populations of East Punjab and Haryana states and Delhi in India can trace their ancestry back to towns and villages now in Pakistan, including former Indian Prime Minister Manmohan Singh.
+According to Khushwant Singh, approximately 2.5 million Sikhs vacated Pakistan after the country's formation in 1947.
+According to the Military Evacuation Organization (E.M.O.) on 15 November 1947, around 3,680 non-Muslims (including Sikhs) remained in West Punjab immediately after partition that occurred three months prior on 15 August 1947.

 Modern era

 Sikhs have mainly kept a low profile within the monolithic Muslim population of Pakistan.
-Though, Pakistan maintains the title of Islamic state, the articles twenty, twenty-one and twenty-two in chapter two of its constitution guarantees religious freedom to the non-Muslim residents.
-Since independence in 1947, relations between Pakistan's minorities and the Muslim majority have remained fairly and politically stable.
+Though Pakistan maintains the title of Islamic state, the articles twenty, twenty-one and twenty-two in chapter two of its constitution guarantees religious freedom to the non-Muslim residents.

 From 1984 to 2002, Pakistan held a system of separate electorates for all its national legislative assemblies, with a handful of parliamentary seats reserved for minority members.
 Minorities were legally only permitted to vote for designated minority candidates in general elections.

 The regime of former President General Pervez Musharraf had professed an agenda of equality for minorities and promotion and protection of minority rights, however, the implementation of corrective measures has been slow.
 Considerable amount of Sikhs are found in neighbourhood called Narayanpura of Karachi's Ranchore Lines.

 The historical and holy sites of Sikhs are maintained by a Pakistani governmental body, the Pakistan Sikh Gurdwara Prabandhak Committee, which is responsible for their upkeep and preservation.
+The 2010s saw a renewed interest especially amongst scholars regarding Sikh heritage remaining in Pakistan.